uber/rides-android-sdk/samples/login-with-auth-code-demo/README.md

 token) which are saved in the app's private shared preferences; or failure exception is propagated back to the caller.

-## Should I use this same configuration pattern in my own apps?
+## Should I use this same pattern in my own apps?

 We (the rides-android-sdk maintainers) have no strong opinion on this one way or another.
 The design considerations are at the discretion of the app developer.